 What followed would prove Wang's as a dangerous and unpredictable commander.
-Li Mi- a veteran commander by this point with at least twice the number of Wang was arrogant at Wang's sally action, and deployed his great army of some 40,000 strong soldiers for miles in the shame of a ℸ or an inverted L, near the small town of Yanshi some 20 miles to Luoyang's east.
+Li Mi- a veteran commander by this point with at least twice the number of Wang was overconfident when he heard of Wang's desperate sally action, and deployed his great army of some 40,000 strong soldiers for miles in the shame of a ℸ or an inverted L, near the small town of Yanshi some 20 miles to Luoyang's east.
 At the right angle of the said ℸ was a high hilltop where Li Mi sited his camp, behind him was mostly a long stretch of mountains that prevented a flanking attack.
 Li Mi's position was exquisitely well chosen, for in the north, Li Mi's northern flank was securely protected by a wide impassable irrigation ditch, and in the southern tip of the ℸ was the walled town of Yanshi which served as a fort for his southern flank.

-The 3 points, Yangshi in the south, the long canal to the north, the mountains to the east and a camp directly in the right angle of the formation allowed Li Mi to easily reinforce the triangular killzone, and should Wang attempt to cross the difficult canal or besiege Yangshi in the south Li Mi would have ample time to respond in full force from the center.
-Though Li Mi wanted to reinforce the camps, his generals arrogantly adviced against it and relaxed their guard, after all, they twice outnumber Wang's army and already had near impregnable terrain to protect them.
+The 3 points, Yanshi in the south, the long canal to the north, the mountains to the east and a camp directly in the right angle of the formation allowed Li Mi to easily reinforce the triangular killzone, and should Wang attempt to cross the difficult canal or besiege Yanshi in the south Li Mi would have ample time to respond in full force from the center.
+Though Li Mi wanted to reinforce the camps, his generals arrogantly advised against it and relaxed their guard.
+After all, they twice outnumber Wang's army and already had near impregnable terrain to protect them.
 Thus the camps of Li Mi's center were completely unguarded: a fatal mistake against the likes of Wang.

-The first clash between the two armies occurred on the same evening of 5 October, when Wang sent several hundred of his cavalry to attack Shan Xionxin's camp on the plain.
+The first clash between the two armies occurred on the same evening of 5 October, when Wang sent several hundred of his cavalry to attack Li Mi's southern positions on the plain.
 Li sent forces from the hills to his general's aid, but the battle ended quickly with the arrival of night.
 This attack was nothing more than a diversion to draw Li's attention to the east.
 In truth, Wang's master plan unveiled that very night.
-Under the dim light of the moon with only millions of disturbed grasshoppers as witnesses to his movements Wang sent 200 of his most trusted cavalry around and hid behind Li's forces.
+Under the dim light of the moon with only millions of disturbed darting grasshoppers as witnesses to his movements Wang sent 200 of his most trusted cavalry around and hid behind Li's forces.
 Concealing themselves in a ravine behind Li's camp, they waited.
-Then, Wang laid dozens of ladders and bridges across the canal, and before dawn his entire army of 20,000 had crossed over and silently deployed in battle formation right outside Li Mi's camps.
+Then, Wang laid dozens of ladders and bridges across the canal.
+Before the first light of dawn his entire army of 20,000 had crossed over and silently deployed in battle formation right outside Li Mi's camps.
 The rest came like a nightmare.

 Music: Fury, Hammer, and Tongs

-Here, one of the most revealing details about Wang's cunning showed when- prior to this battle he noticed that one of his own soldiers bore an uncanny identical appearance to Li Mi, and thus before the battle dressed the soldier in an identical manner as Li Mi.
-Right when Li Mi's soldier's morale began to faulter, Wang paraded this soldier in ropes and chains before all of the stunned soldiers of Li Mi's army.
-Li Mi's men, which had mostly consisted of rebel outlaws and Sui defectors, began to route in mass.
-Some of the important commanders fled, while others quickly surrendered in mass to the Wang troops- men followed their commanders, and very quickly whole pockets of Li Mi's troops laid down their arms.
+Here, one of the most revealing details about Wang's cunning showed when- prior to this battle he noticed that one of his own soldiers bore an uncanny nearly identical appearance to Li Mi.
+Thus before the battle Wang dressed the soldier in an identical manner as Li Mi.
+Right when Li Mi's soldier's morale began to falter, Wang paraded this soldier in ropes and chains before all of the stunned soldiers of Li Mi's army.
+Li Mi's men, which had mostly consisted of rebel outlaws and Sui defectors, soon began to route in mass.
+Some of the important commanders fled, while others quickly surrendered to the Wang troops- men followed their commanders, and swiftly whole pockets of Li Mi's troops laid down their arms.
 Li Mi's entire army was annihilated and he barely escaped with his life from the battlefield with only 10,000 of his followers, leaving all of his rich baggage and supplies behind, including almost all of his family members to Wang Shichong.

 THE OVERLORD OF HENAN

-The Battle of Yangshi was one of the first and most decisive battles between the major warlords of the post Sui anarchy.
-In one night Li Mi's army was utterly destroyed by a foe only twice his size from which Li Mi will never recover.
-Almost all of Li Mi's survivors would pledge fealty to Wang- who soon became the ruler of all of Henan, declaring his dominion from the Eastern Seas to the Yangtse River.
+The Battle of Yanshi was one of the first and most decisive battles between the major warlords of the post Sui anarchy.
+In one night Li Mi's 40,000 army was utterly destroyed by a foe only half his size and from which Li Mi would never recover.
+Almost all of Li Mi's survivors would pledge fealty to Wang- who soon became the ruler of all of Henan, declaring his dominion from the Eastern Seas to the Yangtze River.
 In desperation and destitute, Li Mi raced westward and fled to the Tang territory in Chang An and sought protection under Li Yuan.
-This battle showed how capricious and catastrophic a defeat is in this age, where one mistake would easily cost all you had.
-It was winner takes all.
+This battle showed how capricious and catastrophic a single defeat represented in this age, where one mistake would easily cost all you had.
+It was winner take all.